Do you dream of becoming a registered nurse? That dream could begin with an Associate of Science Degree in Nursing.

 The associate’s in nursing is the degree you need to earn to qualify to sit for the NCLEX-RN, the licensure exam that, once passed, gives you the registered nurse (RN) credential.

 According to the U.S. Bureau of Labor Statistics (BLS), career opportunities for RNs are expected to be plentiful over the years to come.
-Employment of registered nurses is projected to grow 15% from 2016 to 2026, much faster than the average for all occupations.* The BLS attributes this rapid growth to numerous factors, including:
+Employment of registered nurses is projected to grow 7% from 2019 to 2029, faster than the average for all occupations.* The BLS attributes this rapid growth to numerous factors, including:

 - Increased demand for health care services from aging baby boomers